maurice1408/pd_shell/README.md

 When `pd_shell` is run with the `-v` (verbose) option then output from API calls is saved to a file and then dumped using `jq`.
-This can be useful for exploring the responses given by the REST API, but will potentially a lot of output files!
+This can be useful for exploring the responses given by the REST API, but will potentially produce a lot of output files!

 ## Configuration